 PTC specimen preparation

 Tumor tissue specimens were obtained from patients and PBL from healthy donors at Tianjin Medical University Cancer Institute and Hospital.
-Informed consent was obtained from each donor and this study was approved by the Ethics Committee of Tianjin Medical University Cancer Institute and Hospital.
-In all the specimens, BRAF mutation status was verified by sanger sequencing.
-Thirty fresh specimens were collected in 2017 and were washed three times with pre-cooling PBS for iTRAQ analysis.
-The remaining 185 cases were obtained from 2013 to 2014, and used for IHC analysis.
+Informed consent was obtained from each donor, and the study was approved by the Ethics Committee of Tianjin Medical University Cancer Institute and Hospital.
+In all clinical specimens, BRAF mutation status was verified by Sanger sequencing.
+Thirty fresh specimens from cases and controls were collected in 2017 and washed three times with pre-cooled phosphate buffered saline (PBS) for iTRAQ analysis.
+The remaining 185 cases were obtained from 2013 to 2014 and used for IHC analysis.

 iTRAQ labeling and two-dimensional LC-MS/MS analysis.

 iTRAQ analysis was performed as previously described.
-Briefly, 30 tissues, with 15 each expressing wtBRAF and BRAFV600E, were used for the analysis.
-Samples were divided into six groups according to BRAF mutation status.
-Fifteen samples expressing wtBRAF were randomly divided into three groups.
-Five samples were pooled in each group, labeled with 115, 116 and 117 labels.
-The remaining samples were divided and pooled in the same way, labeled with 118, 119 and 121 labels.
+Briefly, 30 tissues (15 expressing wildtype BRAF and 15 expressing BRAFV600E) were used for proteomic analysis.
+Samples were divided into six groups according to BRAF mutation status while fifteen samples expressing wildtype BRAF were randomly divided into three groups.
+Five samples were pooled in each group and labeled with 115, 116, and 117 labels.
+The remaining samples were divided and pooled in the same way but with 118, 119, and 121 labels.

 Immunohistochemical staining

-Tissue sections from 185 PTC cases were stained with human MHCII (Abcam) pSMAD3(Abcam) and human CD4 (Abcam) antibodies for IHC assay.
+Tissue sections from 185 PTC cases were stained with antitibodies to human MHCII, pSMAD3, and human CD4 (all antibodies from Abcam) for IHC.
 Stained slides were examined independently by two pathologists blinded to the clinical and pathological information of the cases.
-The MHCII staining score was assessed as follows: negative, no (0-30% in cancer cells) or weak/focal staining (30-50% in cancer cells); positive, moderate (50-70% in cancer cells) or strong staining (70-100% in cancer cells).
+The MHCII staining score was assessed as follows: negative/ little staining (0-30% of cancer cells), weak/focal staining (30-50% of cancer cells), positive/moderate staining (50-70% of cancer cells), or strong staining (70-100% of cancer cells).

+Cell signaling analysis

-Western blot analysis and ELISA test
+Western blot analysis and ELISA

-Western blot was performed as described previously using primary antibody anti-pSMAD3 (ser 423) (Abcam); anti-SMAD3 (Abcam); anti-MHCII (Abcam) and anti-GAPDH (CST).
-The proteins were visualized by enhanced chemiluminescence (Amersham) using secondary antibodies conjugated to HRP: goat anti-rabbit IgG-HRP antibody (Southern Biotech) and goat anti-mouse IgG-HRP antibody (Santa Cruz Biotechnology, Inc).
-ELISA test was preformed to measure the secreted TGF-β1 and INF-γ according to the manufacturer’s protocol (Promega)
+Western blot was performed as described previously using primary antibodies to pSMAD3 (epitope location: serine 423, host species: X, Abcam), SMAD3 (epitope location: X, host species: X, Abcam),MHCII (epitope location: X, host species: X, Abcam), and GAPDH (epitope location: X, host species: X, CST).
+The proteins were visualized by enhanced chemiluminescence (Amersham) using secondary antibodies conjugated to horseradish peroxidase specifically, goat anti-rabbit IgG (Southern Biotech) and goat anti-mouse IgG (Santa Cruz Biotechnology, Inc.).
+ELISA was preformed to measure secreted levels of TGF-β1 and INF-γ according to the manufacturer’s protocol (Promega).

 Plasmid and cell transfection

-Plasmids packaged with lentiviruses were purchased from Syngen.
-BRAFV600E was confirmed by sequencing analysis.
+Plasmids packaged for lentivirus transfection were purchased from Syngen And constructed with XXX sequence of BRAFV600E with X and X restriction enzymes.
+BRAFV600E sequence incorporation in the plasmin was confirmed by Sanger sequencing.
 Small interfering RNAs (siRNA) of CIITA were obtained from Qiagen.
-Transfections were performed using Lipofectamine™ 3000 (Invitrogen) following the manufacturer’s instruction.
+Transfections were performed using Lipofectamine™ 3000 (Invitrogen) following the manufacturer’s instructions.

-Realtime PCR
+Real-time PCR

-Realtime PCR assays were performed as previously described.
-Primers are listed as follows:
+Real-time PCR assays were performed as previously described.
+Primers are listed in 5′→3′ orientation as follows: